Identifying the Causes of Nasal Allergies and Sinusitis

 - Regular exposure to pollutions

-What are the Complications of Sinusitis?
+What Are the Complications of Sinusitis?

-- Other Infections – other infections can include bone issues like osteomyelitis or spread to the skin called cellulitis.
+- Other Infections – Other infections can include bone issues like osteomyelitis or spread to the skin called cellulitis.

 - Partial or Complete Loss of Sense of Smell – Nasal obstruction and inflammation of the olfactory nerve can cause you to have a loss of smell that could be temporary or even permanent.

-How can I Prevent Sinusitis?
+How Can I Prevent Sinusitis?

 - Avoid Upper Respiratory Infections